Skip to content

 FAQs

-Capify advertises rates from 10.99% per annum, but once fees are included, the representative APR is significantly higher.
-Published examples show 47.9% APR on £10,000 and 67.89% APR on £24,000, both over 12 months.
-The actual rate you receive depends on your business profile and loan amount.
+Capify advertises interest rates from 10.99% per annum before fees.
+Its published examples show 47.9% APR on £10,000 and 67.89% APR on £24,000 over 12 months.
+Your APR depends on the amount, term, risk profile and fees.

-Is Capify legit?
+Is Capify legitimate?

 What fees does Capify charge?